eduardolujan/Steamer/doc/source/api.rst

 Http requests
 -------------

-.. http:get:: /api/sample/uri/[?format=format]
+.. http:get:: /api/sample_uri/[?format=format&p=1&l=20]

-    Every service accepts the ``format`` argument (django piston-default) and will try to autenticate against basic http authentication or django authentication (through the cookie session) if the authorization header is not presenti.
+    Every service accepts the ``format`` argument (django piston-default) and will try to authenticate against basic http authentication, or django authentication if the authorization header is not present.
 So, a client should use the basic auth mechanism while browser's XMLHttpRequest client should include the django cookie header which its normally the default.

+    Optionally the response can be paginated passing the ``p`` and ``l`` parameters in the uri, if that's the case, the payload will be wrapped in a page object, and also a pager node will be appended to the response.

     **Example request**: